 Integration testing of the Index action in ASP.NET Core

-We can see that the test passes and that we successfully return our employees from the in-memory database.
-If you want to make sure that we are really using the in-memory database and not the real one, you can always stop the SQLServer service in the Services window and run the test again.
+We can see that the test passed and that we successfully returned our employees from the in-memory database.
+If you want to ensure that we are really using the in-memory database and not the real one, you can always stop the SQLServer service in the Services window and run the test again.

 Excellent!